 On January 4, 2018, the Cole Memo was rescinded by a one-page memo signed by Mr. Sessions (the "Sessions Memo").
 It is the Company's opinion that the Sessions Memo does not represent a significant policy shift as it does not alter the DOJ's discretion or ability to enforce federal cannabis laws, but rather provides additional latitude to the DOJ to potentially prosecute state-legal cannabis businesses even if they are not engaged in cannabis-related conduct enumerated by the Cole Memo as being an enforcement priority.
-The result of the rescission of the Cole Memo is that federal prosecutors will now be free to utilize their prosecutorial discretion to decide whether to prosecute cannabis activities despite the existence of state-level laws that may be inconsistent with federal prohibitions; however, discretion is still given to the federal prosecutor to weigh all relevant considerations of the crime, including the deterrent effect of criminal prosecution, and the cumulative impact of particular crimes on the community.
+The result of the rescission of the Cole Memo is that federal prosecutors will now be free to utilize their prosecutorial discretion to decide whether to prosecute cannabis activities despite the existence of state-level laws that may be inconsistent with federal prohibitions; however, discretion is still given to the federal prosecutor to weigh all relevant considerations of the community.
 No direction was given to federal prosecutors as to the priority they should ascribe to such activities, and resultantly it is uncertain how active federal prosecutors will be in relation to such activities.